firepenguindisopanda/fishery-api/README.md

 - Import TokenExpiredError
 - catchError (function) => if err is an instanceof TokenExpiredError return message Access Token expired else send message unauthorized

+### Refresh Token Model

+- It has a one to one relationship with a user